-Our school offers different options regarding transportation.
-The school hires outsourcing companies to provide school transportation.
-Parents and the transportation companies should make an agreement based on contract regulations.
+European School offers bus transportation services.
+Parents and transportation company should make an agreement based on contract regulations.
+School bus is an additional service.

 School medical services

 The European School is very fortunate to have a full-time qualified and registered doctor.
 The doctor is not only available to meet students' immediate medical needs but also to advise the Wellbeing Team on health-related issues.
 The doctor also liaises with external organizations and ensures that ISP meets all our medical obligations with regard to Georgian law.